calne-ca/beets-plugin-extended-metadata/README.md

 ````

 Here you can see how you can use [regex](https://en.wikipedia.org/wiki/Regular_expression) to make your queries more flexible.
+Just like with beets you can specify that your query value is regex by using the double colon *::* instead of a single colon.

 #### Searching for all songs in japanese that to not come from japan from the last 3 years